tusdotnet/tusdotnet/README.md

 `IIS` and `http.sys` does not support sending 1xx responses and thus there is no support for feature detection for these web servers/stacks.
 Running **directly on Kestrel** or behind a **nginx reverse proxy** works as expected.

-For `IIS`/`http.sys` the client is required to perform a POST request with `Upload-Incomplete: true` and an empty body to get the upload url.
+For `IIS`/`http.sys` the client is required to perform a POST request with `Upload-Complete: ?0` and an empty body to get the upload url.

 See Github issues:
 * https://github.com/dotnet/aspnetcore/issues/4249#issuecomment-726266302